maRT1gaS/cloudflare-docs/content/workers/examples/extract-cookie-value.md

 ---
 weight: 1000
 type: example
 summary: Given the cookie name, get the value of a cookie.
 You can also use cookies for A/B testing.
 tags:
   - Headers
 pcx-content-type: configuration
+title: Cookie parsing
 ---

 # Cookie parsing